kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 ![Parcel Details](./img/panel-4.png)

+1. **Step 2**: Step 2 of data upload.

-1. **Parcel ID**: The Parcel ID is a unique identifier for each parcel within the property.
+2. **Parcel ID**: The Parcel ID is a unique identifier for each parcel within the property.

-2. **Parcel Type**: Parcel Type categorizes the parcels based on their purpose or characteristics.
+3. **Parcel Type**: Parcel Type categorizes the parcels based on their purpose or characteristics.

-1. **SELECT**: The `SELECT` button allows you to choose specific parcels from the map.
+4. **SELECT**: The `SELECT` button allows you to choose specific parcels from the map.

-2. **DIGITISE**: Clicking the `DIGITISE` button initiates the process of mapping parcel boundaries.
+5. **DIGITISE**: Clicking the `DIGITISE` button initiates the process of mapping parcel boundaries.
 This step is essential for geospatial data.

-3. **UPLOAD**: The `UPLOAD` it is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).
+6. **UPLOAD**: The `UPLOAD` it is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).

-4. **SAVE PROPERTY INFORMATION**: If you need to update or modify property information, you can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.
+7. **SAVE PROPERTY INFORMATION**: If you need to update or modify property information, you can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.

 Completing Step 2 ensures that your dataset is comprehensive and includes detailed information about individual parcels within the property.
 This data is essential for various analyses and property management tasks.